Skip to main content

 Tactical Equity Allocation

-• Overweight to U.S. Large Cap stocks with an emphasis on equities with quality, defensive, and strong cash flow characteristics.
+• Overweight to U.S. Large Cap stocks with an emphasis on equities with quality, strong cash flow characteristics and lower volatility.
+A focus on companies that are more insulated from tariff shocks and have strong pricing power.

 Notices & Disclosures